kishorr2505/Amazon-cloning-site/README.md

+## Owner Kishor Pawar
 # Amazon-cloning-site
-Designed amazon website by using html and css
+Designed the frontend of amazon website by using html and css with nav bar, menu bar , header and footer.